Römermuseum – Wien Museum

 Description

-The Romans lived in the Vienna area for around 350 years, and during their heyday over 30,000 people lived here - a colorful mix of Romans, locals and immigrants from all parts of the empire.
-The remains of two houses can be seen in the basement of the Roman Museum.
-One focus of the exhibition is the buildings of Vindobona and the everyday life of the soldiers and the population.
+The Romans were settled in the Vienna area for around 350 years.
+At its peak, over 30,000 people lived here - a colorful mix of Romans, locals and immigrants from all parts of the empire.
+The exhibition focuses on the buildings of Vindobona and the everyday life of the soldiers and the population.

-Inside the building: There is a wheelchair-accessible toilet on the ground floor.
-The exhibition rooms on the ground floor are only partially accessible; the rear area can be reached via eight steps.
-The excavations below street level and the exhibition area on the first floor are accessible via stairs.
-A stair climber is available for wheelchair users.
+Inside the building: wheelchair-accessible toilet on the ground floor, exhibition rooms on the ground floor only partially accessible (8 steps in the rear area), underground excavations and exhibition area on the 1st floor via stairs with stair climber

-Target group-specific tours: Guided tours for blind and visually impaired people are available on request
+Target group-specific tours: Guided tours for blind and visually impaired people on request

 Sensory mediation aids: some hands-on objects for a tactile experience